-- 15. On the System Boot Configuration screen, click the Next button.

-- 16. On the Personalize screen, enter the following information to create a user account:

-- First name

-- Last name

-- User login

-- Password

-- 17. Click the Next button.

-- 18. Enter the password for the root user, the system administrator, and re-enter the password for verification purposes.
+- 16. On the System Boot Configuration screen, you will see a message stating that ELILO will be installed on the boot sector of the first hard disk.
+Click the Next button. - 17.
+On the Personalize screen, create a default user account. - 18.
+Click the Next button. - 19.
+Enter the password for the root user.
 Then, click the Next button.

-- 19. Confirm installation information and click the Next button.
-At this time, you could save the settings to floppy disk to create a kickstart file. - 20.
+- 20. Confirm installation information and click the Next button.
+At this time, you could save the settings to floppy disk to create a kickstart file. - 21.
 Select Yes-install upon receipt of the warning message.